Streamlining the donation funnel to increase donation conversions on the website.

 Designing a perfect product is a constantly moving goal.
 What we have now is a great start, but we can continue to make improvements to the page.
 The organization is gearing up for their next donation campaign, and the founder wants to shift the target audience to a younger generation and those in sports and media.
 Further work can be done to:

 Yes!
 After implementing the changes, we saw an increase in donation conversions on the website.
-We reached our goal of $80,000 in two months, and for the first time, we received a large donation of $5,000 through the website!
+We reached our goal of $80,000 in two months, and improved donation conversions from first time visitors.

 Throughout this process, I learned a few things that I'll take with me as a designer in future projects: